LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 In our example, "authent.q" the data is provided by the file users.csv, and "sha1" (-33!) is used for the hash.
 The example does not include the capability to add, edit, or remove users.

-#### Note: When authentication is specified for mserve\_np, it will automatically specify authorization for its servants.

-To allow authentication in mserve\_np.q, it needs to obtain the role for each request and send it along to the servant in the options dictionary of the request.
-A default "getrole" is provided for this which always returns the null symbol.
-The authent.q plugin will override this function.

-When a plugin with the name "authent.q" is loaded by mserve\_np.q it will automatically add a plugin with the name "authrize.q" to the servants it launches. (this is because there is currently no convenient way to specify plugins for servants launched by mserve\_np.q, but maybe we could use a second environmnt variable).

-However, this is not really much of a limitation, because you will generally want both "auth"s when you want either.
-If you should want authentication without authorization that can be accomplished by providing an "authriz.q" file which just contains the default function: 'allowedfn:{[role] value `.api}', including all functions in the .api namespace.

 ### Authorization

 To implement authorization with this model you need to: